valdeanda/Time_series_mats/README.md

 ---

-In order to reproduce all the figures the following libraries must be installed first
+In order to reproduce all the figures the following libraries and packages must be installed first

-`Python libraries`
+`Python`
 + Pandas >= 0.20.3
 + Numpy >= 1.13.3
 + Seaborn >= 0.8.0
-+ Plt >= 1.13.3
 + Matplotlib >= 2.02

 `R packages`